terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_5.md

-# Lesson 5 - Query on the database and get result back as CSV or DataFrame
+# Lesson 5 - Query the database and get results back as a CSV or DataFrame

-> **_NOTE:_** from version 10.1.0 the cli command is `tdbpy` instead of `terminusdb`
+> **_NOTE:_** from version 10.1.0 the CLI command is `tdbpy` instead of `terminusdb`

-In the past lessons, we have learnt how to build schema and import data.
-Now the database has all the data we wanted, what we will do after is to get information out of the data we have in the database.
+In previous lessons we learnt how to build schema and import data.
+Now the database has all the data we wanted.
+Now we want to get information out of the database.

-In this lesson, we will learn how to query the database, get the information that we wanted.
-Then export either to a CSV for later use or to import as Pandas DataFrames for further investigation.
+In this lesson we will learn how to query the database, get the information we need, and export either to a CSV or as a Pandas DataFrames.

-## Query data with `tdbpy` Command
+## Query Data with `tdbpy` Command

-The most direct way to query on data and export it as CSV is to use the `tdbpy` command.
+The most direct way to query data and export it as CSV is to use the `tdbpy` command.

-If you are planning to export all documents in a particular type.
+If you are planning to export all documents of a particular type.
 You can simply use the `tdbpy exportcsv` command.
-Let's have a look a the command:
+Let's have a look at the command:

 ```
 $ tdbpy exportcsv --help